 Meanwhile, oil a 6 inch spring form pan with coconut oil and preheat the oven to 375F degrees.

-In the top of a double boiler, combine the chocolate and coconut oil.
+In the top of a double boiler, combine the chocolate and almond butter.
 Allow to melt, whisking often.

 Whisk in the pear puree, sugar, sea salt, and vanilla until smooth.

-Add the flax eggs and allow to warm for a couple minutes with the other ingredients whisking often until smooth and uniform.
-Whisk in the cacao powder until combined, then pour into the prepared pan.
+Add the flax eggs and allow to warm for a couple minutes with the other ingredients whisking often until completely smooth and uniform.
+Whisk in the almond meal and cacao powder until very well combined (you want to make sure the oil is emulsified in or it will separate when baking).
+Pour into the prepared pan.

 Place in the oven and bake for 30-40 minutes until dried on the top and mostly set.